mhdzumair/MediaFusion/docs/configuration.md

 - **prowlarr_search_interval_hour** (default: `24`): How often Prowlarr searches are initiated, in hours.
 - **prowlarr_immediate_max_process** (default: `10`) and **prowlarr_immediate_max_process_time** (default: 15): Settings related to the immediate processing of Prowlarr searches.
 - **torrentio_search_interval_days** (default: `3`): How often Torrentio searches are initiated, in days.
+- **prowlarr_live_title_search** (default: `False`): Enable or disable live title search in Prowlarr.
+If False, search movie/series by title in background worker So that you won't get the result at first.

 #### Content Filters